 - A letter of academic support from a professor of the College

 While studying at the partner institution, you must pay your regular semester tuition fees to Centennial College.
 You are exempt from paying tuition to the partner institution.

 You must pay accommodation, meals, insurance, and certain additional fees to the partner institution.
 You are also responsible for your own airfare, books, travel, entertainment and miscellaneous expenses while abroad.
-In total you should budget a minimum of HK$80,000 for one semester.
+In total you are required to budget a minimum of HK$80,000 for one semester.
 The living costs vary and depend much on your lifestyle.

 Sponsorship is available for students' application for supporting their participation in the Student Exchange Programme.

-Moreover, the Education Bureau of HKSAR Government has launched a scheme, namely Subsidy on Exchange for Post-secondary Students, to provide assistance to financially needy students.
+Moreover, the Education Bureau of HKSAR Government has launched same scheme, namely Scheme for Subsidy on Exchange (SSE) and Scheme for Subsidy on Exchange to "Belt and Road" Regions (SSEBR) for Post-secondary Students, which provide assistance to financially needy students.
 For details, please click here.

 - Download an application form by clicking here

-- Submit the following in person to the International Office by the application deadline: Late or incomplete applications will not be accepted
+- Submit the following documents in person to the College Office of 1/F by the application deadline: (Late or incomplete applications will not be accepted)

 - Completed application form